Unraveling Open Quantum Dynamics with Time-Dependent Variational Monte Carlo

 While in the totally inhomogeneous case (LJNH) this ansatz requires $N(N+1)/2$ parameters (in the open boundary conditions case), comparable to the RBM, constraints can be imposed that improve scalability at the cost of slightly reducing accuracy.
 The partially inhomogeneous variant (LJPHd) sets all two-body correlations $\eta_{jk}$ to be dependent only on the distance $D=|j-k|$ for all $D>d$ where $d$ can be reduced from $N-1$ (corresponding to LJNH) to 0, corresponding to the homogeneous case (LJH).
 To accommodate the local action of noise, we always consider the biases $a_i$ to be inhomogeneous.
 Therefore LJPHd has $2N-1-d +N d/2$ parameters.
 The initial paramagnetic state is obtained by setting all parameters equal to zero.

 In Fig.~\ref{fig:N10}, we show the time evolution of the components of magnetization (panel a) and the spin-squeezing parameter (panel b) for $N=10$ spins, $\kappa=0.5 J$ and no transverse field.
-We benchmark the otVMC results with different ansatz\"e to the exact result from Ref.~\cite{FossFeig_Nonequilibriumdynamicsarbitraryrange_2013} (see App.~\ref{app:fossfeig}).
+We benchmark the otVMC results with different ans\"{a}tze to the exact result from Ref.~\cite{FossFeig_Nonequilibriumdynamicsarbitraryrange_2013} (see App.~\ref{app:fossfeig}).
 All results are obtained by averaging over $N_\text{T}=400$ trajectories.
 We notice that all employed wavefunctions yield accurate results for short times, in particular for the magnetization along $z$.
 This is probably a merit of the inhomogeneous bias parameters.
 The RBM and LJNH wavefunctions are highly consistent with each other and are very accurate even for the spin-squeezing parameter around its minimum.
 The computationally cheaper LJPHd ansatz performs very well for magnetization and well for the challenging $\xi^2$ around its minimum, provided that $d>0$.
 In particular, while LJH does not sufficiently accommodate inhomogeneity, we argue that LJPH1 strikes a good compromise between scalability and accuracy.
+See App.~\ref{app:cost} for considerations on the computational cost of our simulations.

 In Fig.~\ref{fig:kappa}, we demonstrate that our method with the LJPH1 ansatz easily scales to very large particle numbers, relevant to current experiments.
 We focus on a large $N=160$ spin system and study the evolution of observables with varying $\kappa$ in the absence of transverse field.
 For small $\kappa$, the LJPH1 results are remarkably accurate, with a slight overestimation of the minimum of $\xi^2$, with increasing $\kappa$.
 Larger values of $\kappa$ (not shown) induce larger jumps in the variational parameters and sometimes require higher tVMC sampling than usual.